JosephHeydorn/MakeCode-Tutorials/docs/projects/Touchpoint-Piano.md

 ## Step 2

 Next we want to grab 4 "touched sensor is touched" blocks.
-Then we want to place them inside of the while statment.
+Then we want to place them inside of the while block.
 This block sould be placed where it says "true".
 Then we want to number them from 5 to 8.

 ```blocks
 basic.forever(function () {